miyasajid19/patient-crud-using-c/README.md

 It performs :
   1. registers new patient
   2. displays all pateint details
-  3. searchs for particular patient  based on different keuy
+  3. searchs for particular patient  based on different key
   4. edits the content of patient based on different key
   5. deletes the patients data bases on different key